wfaler/mimir/docs/sources/operators-guide/run-production-environment-with-helm/_index.md

-Although the information that follows assumes that you are using Grafana Mimir in a production environment that is customer-facing, you might need the high-availability and horizontal-scalability features of Grafana Mimir in an internal, development environment.
+Although the information that follows assumes that you are using Grafana Mimir in a production environment that is customer-facing, you might need the high-availability and horizontal-scalability features of Grafana Mimir even in an internal, development environment.

 ## Before you begin

 Meet all the follow prerequisites:

-- You are familiar with [Helm](https://helm.sh/docs/intro/quickstart/).
+- You are familiar with [Helm 3.x](https://helm.sh/docs/intro/quickstart/).

   Add the grafana Helm repository to your local environment or to your CI/CD tooling: